jgimillo/corec/README.md

 The output of the recommendation process is stored in files containing tuples in the following format: (`user ID, item ID, score, query item ID`).

->**Note:** The inclusion of the query item ID in the predictions file is intentional, as it serves to indicate the contextual anchor of the recommendation.
+>:warning:: The inclusion of the query item ID in the predictions file is intentional, as it serves to indicate the contextual anchor of the recommendation.
 The current approach assumes that each item in the dataset is associated with a single, fixed context.
 Therefore, by storing the query item, we can indirectly infer the context in which the recommendation was made.
 That said, this is a known limitation of the current design (there's room for improvement here).
 In future iterations, the methodology could be extended and refined to handle more flexible or multi-context scenarios, making it applicable to a wider range of datasets.

 ### Metrics Output Format

 The evaluation metrics are stored in a CSV file, where each row corresponds to a particular experimental setting.
 The file includes the following columns:

 - **Models** (`str`): The model or combination of models being evaluated.
-- `Fuse norm`: The normalization strategy used during model fusion (if applicable).
+- **Fuse norm** (`str`): The normalization strategy used during model fusion (if applicable).
-- `Fuse method` – The method applied to combine scores from multiple models (if applicable).
+- **Fuse method** (`str`): The method applied to combine scores from multiple models (if applicable).
-- `Metric`: The specific evaluation metric (e.g., nDCG, Precision, Recall, etc.).
+- **Metric** (`str`): The specific evaluation metric (e.g., precision, recall, etc.).
-- `Cutoff` – The ranking cutoff value (e.g., top-5, top-10).
+- **Cutoff** (`int`): The ranking cutoff value (e.g., 5, 10, etc.).

-Score – The resulting score obtained for the given metric and cutoff.
+- **Score** (`float`): The resulting score obtained for the given metric and cutoff.

-## Usage
+## Usage :bulb:

 ### Recommendation Module Examples